 - Students who have substantial matching funds.
-This may be from the conference or workshop, or from the advisor's grant, or from some other competitive award. - Students who are invited to speak at a workshop or conference. - Students who are attending the annual Joint Math Meeting in the year of their graduation and who are conducting a job search.
+This may be from the conference or workshop, or from the advisor's grant, or from some other competitive award. - Students who are invited to speak at a workshop or conference.

 In general, the student should be qualified and working with an advisor towards their doctoral degree.
 Exemptions may be made on the advice of the Graduate Program Committee.